 We use appliances like braces and aligners to place tension in and around the teeth.
 This is known as the remodeling phase of treatment, and it facilitates the formation of new ligaments and sometimes bone.
 Once this is complete, the newly formed tissues, ligaments, and bone need time to stabilize.
 This happens in part during the retention phase.
 If there’s nothing to hold the teeth in place during this phase, they will almost always migrate back to their old positions.

 You may be wondering what that means for you!
-To put it simply, if you don’t wear your retainer as recommended by Dr. McGrory or Dr. McCarty, your teeth will eventually begin shifting back to their old positions.
+To put it simply, if you don’t wear your retainer as recommended by Dr. McGrory your teeth will eventually begin shifting back to their old positions.
 Fortunately, keeping your teeth in place is as simple as wearing your retainer regularly!

 The different types of retainers